tlocke/pg8000/doc/types.rst

     is defined in the measure of months, days, and microseconds; as such, the pg8000 interval type represents the same information.

-    Note that values of the :attr:`microseconds`, :attr:`days` and :attr:`months`
-    properties are independently measured and cannot be converted to each other.
-A month may be 28, 29, 30, or 31 days, and a day may contain one or two leap seconds.
+    Note that values of the :attr:`microseconds`, :attr:`days` and :attr:`months` properties are independently measured and cannot be converted to each other.
+A month may be 28, 29, 30, or 31 days, and a day may occasionally be lengthened slightly by a leap second.

     .. method:: __init__(self, microseconds, days, months)